 The cost of no medical exam life insurance has significantly declined over the past few years.
 There is one company where the premiums are very comparable for what you would pay for a similar term policy with a medical exam.
 Most of these policies only ask a few general health questions and do not require a medical exam.

 How Abrams Insurance Solutions Can Help Find Affordable Life Insurance with Genetic Testing

 At Abrams Insurance Solutions, we know that underwriting guidelines are changing all the time.
 We make it our job to keep track of these changes.
 That way we can help you find the best fit for your unique situation.

 Genetic testing does not have to increase your life insurance.
-Our independent agents have access to over 70 of the best rated life insurance companies.
+Our independent agents have access to over 70 of the best-rated life insurance companies.
 With all these options, we guarantee we can find a good fit for your family.

-The reason is because we know what questions to ask.
+The reason is that we know what questions to ask.
 We can answer all your concerns.
 Our independent life insurance agents can provide you with an appropriate as well as affordable life insurance solution.

 Life insurance is evolving all the time and this will apply to genetic testing and life insurance.
 It’s through this approach that we are able to save our clients both time and money when it comes to showing you how to find affordable life insurance with a genetic test.

 We work closely with the underwriters at all of the companies we work with.
-This gives us an edge over our competitors to find you the best health classification with medical condition uncovered through a genetic test.
+This gives us an edge over our competitors to find you the best health classification with medical conditions uncovered through a genetic test.

 We won’t stop shopping the market for you until we find you the best policy and the lowest rates.